-At molecule.one, I led the development of MARIA, a first-of-its-kind microliter high-throughput chemistry platform.
-We named it after Maria Skłodowska-Curie to reflect our ambition: to automate chemistry and expand the pace and scope of scientific discovery.
-We built the largest microliter reaction dataset and used it to train models that, for the first time, surpassed human-level accuracy, supporting multiple commercial projects today.
+At molecule.one, I co-founded Maria in 2020, a first-of-its-kind microliter high-throughput chemistry platform.
+We named it after Maria Skłodowska-Curie to reflect our ambition to both automate chemistry and discover new reactivity.
+We built the largest microliter reaction dataset and used it to train models that, for the first time, surpassed human-level accuracy.
+It now supports multiple projects such as our strategic partnership with W.R.
+Grace, one of the largest CDMOs.

-I am interested in learning and optimization across natural and artificial systems, from deep neural networks to the scientific process and the economy.
-Today, I apply this perspective to autonomous discovery in chemistry at Molecule.one.
+I am passionate about learning across natural and artificial systems, from deep neural networks to the scientific process.
+Today, I apply this perspective to autonomous discovery in chemistry at molecule.one.

 I completed a postdoc at New York University with Kyunghyun Cho and Krzysztof Geras, and before that a PhD at Jagiellonian University focused on the foundations of deep neural networks.
 Along the way, I collaborated with researchers at Mila (Yoshua Bengio), the University of Edinburgh, and Google Research.

-During my PhD, I studied the foundations of gradient-based training and co-authored work showing how optimization dynamics can drive neural networks into high-curvature regimes, helping explain the role of learning rate in generalization and training stability, including an ICLR 2020 spotlight paper and subsequent discussion in Understanding Deep Learning (MIT Press).
+During my PhD, I studied the foundations of gradient-based training and co-authored highly cited work showing how optimization dynamics can drive neural networks into high-curvature regimes.
+The work helped explain the mysterious role of learning rate in generalization and training stability.
+These findings were published at ICLR 2020 spotlight paper and discussed in Understanding Deep Learning (MIT Press).

 Writing